Physical and Analytical Electrochemistry Division Max Bredig Award in Molten Salt and Ionic Liquid Chemistry

-Nomination Period: October 15, even years – January 15, odd years
+Nomination period: October 15, even years – January 15, odd years

-Presented: Fall meeting, even years
+Presented: ECS fall meeting, even years

 Award